 Polycrystalline solar panels, or multi-crystalline solar panels, are mid-range solar panels.
 They are not as effective as monocrystalline panels but are more affordable.

 These panels consist of several fragments of silicon crystals melted together.
-This process of creating such panels lower their efficiency and reduced lifespan.
-This is because the electrons get lesser freedom to move around since there are many crystals in each cell.
+This process of creating such panels lowers their efficiency and reduces lifespan.
+This is because the electrons get less freedom to move around since there are many crystals in each cell.

 To make these panels, raw silicon is melted and poured into square moulds to create wafers.
-Unlike monocrystalline cells, these edges do not have to be cut, resulting in reduced wastage.
+Unlike monocrystalline cells, these edges do not have to be cut, reducing waste.
 The wafers are then assembled to create polycrystalline solar panels.

-The efficiency of these cells is typically between 15% to 17%, and their wattage is lower than that of monocrystalline cells.
+The efficiency of these cells is typically between 15% and 17%, and their wattage is lower than that of monocrystalline cells.

 Advantages of Polycrystalline Solar Panels

-- There is not a lot of wastage during production.
+• There is not a lot of waste during production.

 Disadvantages of Polycrystalline Solar Panels